Office of Academic Achievement

 Advanced Analytical Methods

-Advanced Analytical Methods is a course offered to 2Ls that provides an in-depth approach to logical analysis.
+Advanced Analytical Methods is a course offered to 2L students that provides an in-depth approach to logical analysis.
 Throughout the course, students utilize a series of writing exercises and multiple choice questions, taken directly from past bar exams, to further develop their skills in formal logic, critical reading, fact analysis, identifying legal issues, creating counter analysis, and analytical writing.